 Meet the best vegetarian chili recipe I've tasted!
 Chipotle peppers in adobo sauce and fire-roasted tomatoes give it a delicious smoky kick.

-Once the temperature starts dropping, I start craving comfort food.
-Lasagna, Mac and Cheese, Eggplant Parmesan, you name it.
-But while I love love love all of those things, some nights I want to get my comfort food fix with as little work as possible.
+This vegetarian chili is the ultimate cold weather comfort food.
+Once the temperature starts dropping, I start craving all sorts of cozy recipes.
+Lasagna, mac and cheese, eggplant Parmesan, you name it.
+But while I love all of those things, some nights I want to get my comfort food fix with as little work as possible.
 That’s where this easy vegetarian chili recipe comes in.

 Like any good veggie chili, it’s hearty, warming, smoky, and spicy.
 Made with a short list of pantry ingredients, it packs in a hefty amount of veggies, but it’s so yummy that even a meat lover will fall for it (just ask Jack!).
 To make it, you only need to do a few minutes of hands-on prep.
 Then, let it simmer away on its own – you can check back in 30 minutes later to dish up a delicious vegetarian chili dinner.

-Easy and satisfying, this is a great recipe for busy weeknights, game day, or any time you’re craving something cozy.
+Healthy and delicious, this is a great recipe for busy weeknights, game day, or any time you’re craving something cozy.
 Enjoy!

 Vegetarian Chili Recipe Ingredients

 My vegetarian chili recipe is filled with the chili essentials: onion, garlic, red bell pepper, pinto and kidney beans, lime, olive oil, salt, and black pepper.
-For a colorful twist, I add in corn kernels.
+I also add corn kernels for a colorful twist.
 Fresh or frozen corn works equally well, adding pops of yellow and a little crunch.

 Then, instead of stirring in regular diced tomatoes, I add fire roasted diced tomatoes.
-A pantry staple in my kitchen, fire roasted tomatoes are my first pick anytime I use diced tomatoes in a recipe.
-They have the same concentrated tomato flavor, but they also add an irresistible smokiness to whatever you’re making, which is really delicious in this chili recipe.
+A pantry staple in my kitchen, they’re my first pick anytime I use diced tomatoes in a recipe.
+They have the same concentrated tomato flavor, but they also add an irresistible smokiness to whatever you’re making, which is really delicious in this plant-based chili recipe.

 Finally, in lieu of chili powder, I use canned chipotle peppers in adobo sauce.
 They’re super smoky, spicy, and savory, which makes for one darn good bowl of veggie chili.
 If you’ve never used them before, you can find them in the Mexican section of most grocery stores.
-Use any leftovers in my favorite chipotle sauce, BBQ sandwiches, or vegan nachos!
+Use any leftovers in my favorite chipotle sauce, BBQ sandwiches, or black bean burgers!

 Once you prep your ingredients, making this recipe is easy!
 Just sauté the onion, garlic, and peppers, stir in the remaining ingredients, and simmer until the chili thickens to your desired consistency.
 Finish it off with a big squeeze of lime, and dig in!